chains-project/bacardi/results/results_baseline_api_diff/gemini-2.0-flash-001/5769bdad76925da568294cb8a40e7d4469699ac3/patches/patch1/responses/UpdateChecker.java_response.txt

  * of this software and associated documentation files (the "Software"), to deal
  * in the Software without restriction, including without limitation the rights
  * to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
- * copies of the Software, and to permit persons to whom the software is
+ * copies of the Software, and to permit persons to whom the Software is
  * furnished to do so, subject to the following conditions:
  *
  * The above copyright notice and this permission notice shall be included in